briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 ## Cross references

 * See sectional histories for similar State law
 * Deposit of driver's license as bond - see Ohio R.C.
-2937.221
+[2937.221][ORC Section 2937.221]
 * Motor vehicle licensing law - see Ohio R.C.
 [Chapter 4503][ORC Chapter 4503]
 * Driver's license law - see Ohio R.C.
 [Chapter 4507][ORC Chapter 4507]
 * Power of trial court of record to suspend or revoke license for certain violations - see Ohio R.C.
 [Chapter 4510][ORC Chapter 4510]
 * State point system suspension - see Ohio R.C.
-4510.03.6
+[4510.03.6][ORC Section 4510.03.6]
 * State accident reports - see Ohio R.C.
-4509.01(J), 4509.06, 4509.74, 5502.11
+[4509.01(J)][ORC Section 4509.01], 4509.06, 4509.74, 5502.11
 * Motorized bicycle operator's license - see Ohio R.C.
-4511.521
+[4511.521][ORC Section 4511.521]
 * Glass removal from street after accident - see TRAF.
 311.01

 ## 335.01   Driver's license or commercial driver's license required

 1. _(a)_

     1. _(1)_ No person, except those expressly exempted under Ohio R.C.
-4507.03,
-    4507.04, and 4507.05, shall operate any motor vehicle upon a public road or highway or any public or private property used by the public for purposes of vehicular travel or parking in this Municipality unless the person has a valid driver's license issued under Ohio R.C.
+    [4507.03][ORC Section 4507.03], 4507.04, and 4507.05, shall operate any
+    motor vehicle upon a public road or highway or any public or private property used by the public for purposes of vehicular travel or parking in this Municipality unless the person has a valid driver's license issued under Ohio R.C.
 [Chapter 4507][ORC Chapter 4507] or a commercial driver's license issued under Ohio R.C.
 [Chapter 4506][ORC Chapter 4506].

     2. _(2)_ No person, except a person expressly exempted under Ohio R.C.
-    4507.03, 4507.04, and 4507.05, shall operate any motorcycle upon a public road or highway or any public or private property used by the public for purposes of vehicular travel or parking in this Municipality unless the person has a valid license as a motorcycle operator that was issued upon application by the Registrar of Motor Vehicles under Ohio R.C.
+    [4507.03][ORC Section 4507.03], 4507.04, and 4507.05, shall operate any
+    motorcycle upon a public road or highway or any public or private property used by the public for purposes of vehicular travel or parking in this Municipality unless the person has a valid license as a motorcycle operator that was issued upon application by the Registrar of Motor Vehicles under Ohio R.C.
 [Chapter 4507][ORC Chapter 4507].
 The license shall be in the form of an endorsement, as determined by the Registrar, upon a driver's or commercial driver's license, if the person has a valid license to operate a motor vehicle or commercial motor vehicle, or in the form of a restricted license as provided in Ohio R.C.
-4507.14, if the person does not have a valid license to operate a motor vehicle or commercial motor vehicle.
+[4507.14][ORC Section 4507.14], if the person does not have a valid license to operate a motor vehicle or commercial motor vehicle.

 2. _(b)_ Upon the request or motion of the prosecuting authority, a noncertified copy of the law enforcement automated data system report or a noncertified copy